edwardpayton/fit-viewport/README.md

 # fit-viewport
-adjust an element height to the height (or percentage of the height) of the viewport.
+Adjust an element height to the height (or percentage of the height) of the viewport.
 Responsive and cross browser tested.
 The

 ## Options